A Big Life Board is a collage of images and words representing a child’s dreams, goals, things, and people that matter to them.

 2. Find Your Inspiration

 There are a lot of great examples of vision boards out there.
 Search on Google or Pinterest to get inspired.
-And check out these creative ideas we saved for you: Vision Board Ideas.

 3. Plan Your Board